 That means you get the same high quality but at a lower cost.

 Milk powder contains too much sugar for babies

 Most of the carbohydrates from infant formula milk come from lactose, not sugar.
 Lactose is easy to digest and helps good bacteria to grow in the stomach.

 Incidentally, on a sweetness scale of 1 to 100 (where 100 is table sugar), lactose is at a mere 16.

 Also, companies definitely don’t go around putting sugar into Infant formula milk to make it palatable.
-During a recent HPB survey, none of the infant formula milk they checked contained any added sugar.
+During a recent survey by health authority, none of the infant formula milk they checked contained any added sugar.